aehrisch/vcard-to-fritz/README.md

 # Ruby Gem vcard-to-fritz

-A ruby gem to convert a VCard file into the FritzBox Phonebook format.
+A ruby gem to convert a VCard file into the FritzBox phonebook format.
 Run the included binary with

     vcard-to-fritz input.vcf output.xml